RWS/dxa-flexible-campaign-content/README.md

 Other uses
 -----------

-It can possibly also be used to deploy SPA applications on web pages.
+The extension can possibly also be used to deploy SPA applications on web pages.

 Future enhancements